-The good news, however, is that our project is still on target to complete on time, as indicated by the ‘project completion date’ milestone and associated project deadline, Figure 6.
+The good news is that our project is still on target to complete on time.
+This is indicated by the ‘project completion date’ milestone and associated Microsoft Project deadline, Figure 6.

-Deadlines are a huge advantage in Microsoft Project.
+Microsoft Project deadlines are a huge advantage.
 At the very least it allows you to highlight and compare the forecasted project completion date to the committed project completion date.
-As you can see from our demonstration, deadlines may be placed throughout the schedule to highlight important dates that if not met will have a negative impact on succeeding activities.
+As you can see from our demonstration, deadlines may be placed throughout the schedule.
+These can be used to highlight important dates that, if not met, will have a negative impact on succeeding activities.

 It is again important to note, however, that deadlines operate similar to soft constraints.
 Total slack is measured from the preceding activity to the deadline.
 And if a deadline is missed you know because of the red indicator warning, and, possibly, when a non-critical path suddenly becomes critical.
 It is further interesting to note that total slack is measured from the activity to the nearest constraint or deadline.
 This of course is in the unusual situation where you have an activity restricted by both a constraint and a deadline.